vistadataproject/vistadataproject.github.io/index.md

 Now, for the first time, VA's native transactional clinical and business data model - the VISTA Data Model -  will be comprehensively exposed, enriched, and operationalized as a single, secure, symmetric read-write, server-side interface for all clinical operational VISTA data.

-The VISTA Data Model is in turn normalized across all local VISTA system data models to create a national, standardized __Master Veteran Data Model__ (MVDM), alowing read-write transactions across all VA VISTA systems using a single, standard, secure, veteran-centric, service-based mechanism, MVDM Services:
+The VISTA Data Model is in turn normalized across all local VISTA system data models to create a national, standardized __Master Veteran Data Model__ (MVDM), alowing read-write transactions across all VA VISTA systems using a single, standard, secure, veteran-centric, model-driven mechanism, MVDM Services:

 <br>